ToshioCP/Gtk4-tutorial/src/sec3.src.md

 @@@

 First, we define the handler `app_activate` which simply displays a message.
+The function `g_print` is defined in GLib and it's like a printf in the C standard library.
 In the function `main`, we add `g_signal_connect` before `g_application_run`.
 The function `g_signal_connect` has four arguments.